Hi! I’m Liz.

 BIOGRAPHY:

-Upon leaving Korea, she spent 15 months traveling through 30+ countries working on an extensive documentary travel project as a segue out of teaching and into a writing and producing back in America.
+Upon leaving Korea, she spent 15 months traveling through 30+ countries working on an extensive documentary travel project as a segue out of teaching and into a creative career back in The United States.
 After nearly ten years of working in Content and Creative Marketing in New York City, she found her way back to her art practice.
+She is currently exploring the spoken and unspoken expectations of life as a woman and a mother – specifically in Post-Roe America.

 Liz, her husband, two children, and one dog can be found in Prospect Park most weekends.